 Isaac’s Random Acts of Kindness

-So, since many services we could provide would be redundant, we simply attempt to fill in any voids.
+Since many services we could provide would be redundant, we simply attempt to fill any voids.
 Our service to locals is most often in the form of outreach not much different than what they already do for us and for one another; things like, visiting or doing errands for the elderly, helping neighbors collect wood for the winter, purchasing parts for broken down jalopies, passing around hand-me-down clothes, and getting in the field when its hay season.
 Regardless what it entails, our out-reaching is never done at arms length.